-- If a student is assigned ED, ADD or OSS, he/she may not participate in or attend extra-curricular activities or after school events; students assigned OSS may not be on school grounds without permission from an administrator. - A student who is suspended 1-2 times will have a readmit conference with the 2. assistant principal.
-A student suspended for a third time must have the

-- readmit conference with the principal and his/her parent.
+- 1. If a student is assigned Extended Detention, All Day Detention or Out of School Suspension (OSS), he/she may not participate in or attend extra-curricular activities or after school events; students assigned OSS may not be on school grounds without permission from an administrator. - 2.
+A student who is suspended 1-2 times will have a readmit conference with the assistant principal.
+A student suspended for a third time must have the readmit conference with the principal and his/her parent.
 A student suspended for a fourth time will be required to have a readmit conference with the superintendent. - 3.
 For certain special events (Competition Day, grade-wide and team trips, Activity Day Picnic, etc.) there is an announced window of time during which a student will lose the privilege of attending the event if he/she is suspended or has multiple or other specified disciplinary issues. - 4.
-Cell phones, ear buds/headphones, smart watches, etc., are not to be used during the school day except for an academic purpose as directed and approved by the classroom teacher.
-These items should not be seen or heard between 7:36 a.m. and 2:12 p.m.
-Misuse/unapproved use of an electronic device to tape, photograph, record, send or post messages, watch inappropriate/unapproved material, etc. is subject to disciplinary action.
-Cell phones, ear buds, or other devices that are out during the school day may also be confiscated until the end of the school day or for parent/guardian pickup. - 5.
 After school, students must be on their correct bus or in the middle school with a teacher or coach.
 Any deviation must be requested via a parent/guardian note and confirmed as approved with a pass from the Main Office.
 Students may not stay for an athletic event, ride a different bus, ride with a friend, or walk from school (to the high school, Wawa, a friend's house, etc.) without advance administrative approval.
 Failure to follow this procedure will result in disciplinary action.
 (See After School Events and Procedures.)